blindsidenetworks/wordpress-plugin_bigbluebutton/readme.txt

    7. Find the BigBlueButton or BigBlueButton Rooms Widget.
 Then click and drag it to either the sidebar or footer windows on the right of the screen depending on where you wish the BigBlueButton widget(s) to appear.
    8. Click on BigBlueButton under the settings menu.
    9. Fill out the endpoint URL of where the BigBlueButton server is running (be sure to add /bigbluebutton/ to the end of the URL) and its shared secret (salt).
 Then click on save changes.
    10. To create meetings, click on "Rooms" in the top-level of the admin page and add new rooms to create meeting sessions.
-   11. Add the title and room details as per wish.
+   11. Add the title and room details as per wish then click publish.
    12. You are ready to hold conferences.

+**How To Use**
+   - Blindside Networks offers free hosting for BigBlueButton.
+A server setup is required for working with this plugin.For more information on setting up your own BigBlueButton server or for using an external hosting provider visit [http://bigbluebutton.org/support](http://bigbluebutton.org/support "http://bigbluebutton.org/support").
+   - In any Post/Page the BigBlueButton widgets can be added to JOin a meeting session or to view a webpage relating to the mettign session.
+Ways to add this widgest is to add the shortcode [bigbluebuttonrooms], [bigbluebutton_recordings] or [bigbluebutton].
+The [bigbluebutton] shortcode can be customized to be used as a rooms or recordings widget by adding the paramenter type="rooms" or recordings, in the same way title, token and join parameters have been added to this shortcode.
+An example of adding a joining form with a title of "Rooms" that consist on two meeting rooms:
+[bigbluebutton type="rooms" title="Rooms" token="93410c6104b7, a79cb08c9fc9" join="true"]
+   - It is recommended to use the <a href="https://wordpress.org/plugins/members/" target="_blank">Members</a> plugin for changing the default capabilities for each user.
+   - To get a detailed view of how to use this plgin pleasew refere to <add link here>.

 == Frequently Asked Questions ==